 Police will investigate the accident at the time it occurs and record their observations.
 This may include laying blame on the driver they deem to be responsible, but they can also find that no driver was at fault.
-The insurance companies representing the affected drivers will also investigate the incident, and assess fault based on their own set of rules and guidelines.
+The insurance companies representing the affected drivers will also investigate the incident and assess fault based on their own set of rules and guidelines.

 Sharing the Blame

-How Will Your Rates Be Affected
+How Your Rates Will Be Affected

-But It Isn't My Fault!
+But It Wasn't My Fault!